 In the early introduction of telehealth to healthcare, nutrition professionals quickly embraced virtual services as a way to conveniently connect with clients.
 Videoconferencing is now a popular way to meet with clients, and many nutrition practices are pursuing completely virtual businesses.
 Meanwhile, telehealth technology continues to redefine how healthcare professionals can reach clients and is ever-changing the types of services that can be offered remotely.
 With newer capabilities such as chat, webinars, virtual programs, and virtual groups, nutrition practices can expand their services to generate additional income through telehealth nutrition services.

-Learn how to leverage telehealth services to generate additional income for your nutrition practice:
+Learn how to leverage telehealth nutrition services to generate additional income for your practice:

 1. Offer more frequent “virtual” check-ins

 When working with clients to create long-term change, it can be a challenge to “keep the ball rolling,” when there are several weeks between visits.
 In general, clients are able to maintain motivation and make progress towards their goals as they meet more frequently with their nutrition provider.
 Setting the cadence at which to meet is an important step in setting your client up for success.

 For many clients, coming to in-office appointments with regularity can be a challenge, based on their jobs, travel and lifestyle.
 Therefore, offering virtual sessions are a convenient way for clients to attend their appointments with more consistency.
 They’ll be able to maintain their motivation and continue to work towards their goals, despite the challenges to their schedule.
 For your nutrition practice, having more client sessions every week/month directly translates into more revenue for your practice from client-facing services.